isomerpages/moe-fuhuasec/_our-curriculum/Student Development Curriculum/Information and Communication Technology.md

 Cyber Wellness education is provided for all students.
 It comprises the following:

 *   Cyber Wellness lesson packages, assembly programmes and class projects that focus on contemporary issues
-*   Cyber Wellness components in ICT Integrated Programme for Sec 1E and NA students
+*   Cyber Wellness components in ICT Integrated Programme for Secondary 1 students
 *   Cyber Wellness Leadership and Advocacy Programme for Secondary 1 to 3 Ambassadors